Blepharomastix strigivenalis

-Blepharomastix strigivenalis is a moth in the family Crambidae.
+Blepharomastix strigivenalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in Ecuador.

+Description

 The wingspan is about 16 mm.
 The forewings are whitish suffused with ochreous.
 The costal edge is black towards the base and there is a black spot at the base of the cell, as well as a subbasal black spot on the inner margin.
 The antemedial line is blackish with a black spot at the costa.
 The hindwings are whitish, suffused with fuscous brown and with a blackish terminal line.